See NYC your way. Hop off at the sights that call to you.

 - Duration: Approximately 90 minutes for the full loop

-- Frequency: Every 15 minutes (subject to traffic)
+- Frequency: Every 15 minutes (subject to traffic), from March 8: every 30 minutes.

 - Main Starting Point: Stop #1, 7th Avenue & W 48th Street (near M&M’s World)